coopdigital/coop-frontend/packages/README.md

 This should provide a prompt to update the version according to [semantic versioning](https://semver.org/) - note that cross-linked dependencies within the local packages will be updated automatically.

 ## To see changes in the live design system
-As the package versions are updated by Lerna you'll need to also update the [design system package.json file](https://github.com/coopdigital/coop-frontend/blob/master/design-system/package.json) file to make sure the changes are reflected in the live site.
+As the package versions are updated by Lerna you'll need to also update the [design system package.json file](https://github.com/coopdigital/coop-frontend/blob/master/design-system/package.json) file - making sure the packages upadated have been upated to the corresponding version numbers - to make sure the changes are reflected in the live site.

 ## Lefthook git hooks pre commit